 - Cool down with 5 minutes of walking

-Above all, when you have decided how to start exercising again after a break, listen to your body and err on the side of caution.
+Above all, when you decide to start exercising again after a break, listen to your body and err on the side of caution.
 Be patient and positive.
 You’ll get there!

-If you are looking to set a specific running goal such as a Couch to 5k or marathon, check out our training plans and resources for guidance!
+If you want to set a specific running goal, such as a Couch to 5K or a marathon, check out our training plans and resources for guidance!